lsst-ts/ts_sal/README.md

 # Service Abstraction Layer package

 Provides tools to turn ts_xml interface description into C++, Java and LabView interfaces.
-Turns XMLs with the interface description into Data Distribution Service (DDS) schemas and language bindings.
+Turns XMLs with the interface description into Avro schemas and language bindings.
 Without going into details, it can be said binding for the following primitives are generated:

 * **Telemetry** messages that a SAL component writes at regular intervals, e.g.